Fannie Lou Hamer Digital Library and Museum

 The last project I remember my mother working on was when she helped organized the Fannie Lou Hamer Day on Sunday, October 31, 1976 held at the Ruleville Central High School Gymnasium.
 That was a great day for Mrs. Fannie Lou Hamer.
 Those were time when the "village" helped to raise the children!

-Letha Mae Sanders Barber and Fannie Lou Townsend Hamer are both gone now, but ‘Walking The Milky White way!’” - As told by Tammie S. Barber Shaw
+Letha Mae Sanders Barber (left) and Fannie Lou Townsend Hamer are both gone now, but ‘Walking The Milky White way!’” - As told by Tammie S. Barber Shaw

-Mrs. Letha Mae Sanders Barber
+Materials donated by her mother, Mrs. Letha Mae Sanders Barber

 “My mother Letha Mae Sanders Barber was born in Ruleville, MS, on September 12, 1934, to the late Will and Sarah Gertrude King Sanders at 510 East Street (renamed East Sanders Lane).

-Letha Mae (Baby Sis. as many called her) was Ruleville's greatest Black historian.
+Letha Mae (“Baby Sis” as many called her) was Ruleville's greatest Black historian.
 Her mother (Sarah G. K. Sanders) opened the first Black kindergarten in the Ruleville area.
 The G. K. stood for Gertrude King and Great Kindergarten.
 Sarah was a pianist and she taught my mother, Letha Mae, how to play the piano.
 At the age of 17, my mother was playing for churches in the Delta areas (Ruleville, Cleveland, Doddsville, Dockery, Drew, etc.) to help pay for her college education.
 She played in cities, towns and on plantations.”

 MORE COMING SOON!